 - Drag #2: Do I want to work on my idea?

 - Drag #3: What happened last time when I gave an idea?

 - Drag #4: Is my company willing and capable of executing my idea?

-Every innovation needs a combination of two important skills – Creativity, passion and impatience of a maverick and calmness, perseverance and resourcefulness of a Sherpa.
-Typically these two skills are quite opposite and very rare to be seen in one person.
-Therefore if organisations have a policy of assigning the responsibility of implementing the idea to the originator of the idea this drag comes into the play.
-The employee weighs his/her interest and ability to implement the idea before sharing it.
+Ideas need creativity, but the implementation needs passion and impatience of a maverick and calmness, perseverance and resourcefulness of a Sherpa.
+Both these contrasting skills are difficult to fine in a person and rarely amongst the ideators who are creative.
+Therefore, if organizations have a policy of assigning the responsibility of implementing the idea to the originator of the idea, it works as a drag.
+The employee weighs his/her interest and capability before sharing the idea.